Maximum Likelihood Estimation in Data-Driven Modeling and Control: Introduction

 Another application of data-driven modeling is to simulate the system response \cite{Markovsky_2005b,Quintana_Carapia_2020}.
 The main advantage of applying this approach in system identification is that it gives the correct estimation of nonparametric models in the noise-free case.
 Again in this scenario, the best practice for solving the underdetermined linear system in the Willems' fundamental lemma in the noisy case is not understood.
 For computational simplicity, the Moore-Penrose pseudoinverse solution that solves the least-norm problem is often the default choice \cite{Huang_2019}, leading to the data-driven subspace predictor \cite{Sedghizadeh_2018}.

-As can be seen from the above discussion, one of the central questions in data-driven approaches based on the Willems' fundamental lemma is how to obtain the optimal data-driven model from a large noise-corrupted dataset \cite{van2020noisy}.
+As can be seen from the above discussion, one of the central questions in data-driven approaches based on the Willems' fundamental lemma is how to obtain an optimal data-driven model from a large noise-corrupted dataset \cite{van2020noisy}.
 Therefore, in the first part of the paper, we propose a maximum likelihood estimation (MLE) framework to estimate such an optimal model with noise in both offline data and online measurements.
 This optimal model is named the \newmodel\ (\newacro).
 This framework optimizes the combination of offline trajectories by maximizing the conditional probability of observing the predicted output trajectory and the measured past outputs.
-In addition, a preconditioning strategy is proposed based on singular value decomposition (SVD) to compress the data matrix such that the complexity of the algorithm is only dependent on the trajectory length to be simulated, to the benefit of large datasets.
+The \newacro\ is shown to obtain more accurate output estimates than the least-norm solution.
+In addition, a preconditioning strategy is proposed based on singular value decomposition (SVD) to compress the data matrix such that online complexity is fixed for large datasets.
+When the noise levels are unknown, they can also be estimated with a data-driven approach.

-In the second part of the paper, we present two scenarios where the \newacro\ leads to effective algorithms: 1) estimating finite impulse response (FIR) models with the kernel-based method in system identification; and 2) obtaining a tuning-free data-driven predictive control scheme.
-In the first scenario, the kernel-based method is used to derive a maximum a posteriori (MAP) estimator based on the impulse response estimate learned from data.
-Carefully designed kernels encode appropriate characteristics of the dynamical system.
-Conventionally, the data-based estimate is obtained by least-squares regression.
-In this work, it is replaced by the \newmodel\ simulated with an impulse, which guarantees that an unbiased estimate is obtained.
+In the second part of the paper, we present two scenarios where the \newacro\ leads to effective algorithms: 1) estimating finite impulse response (FIR) models in system identification; and 2) obtaining a tuning-free data-driven predictive control scheme.
+In the first scenario, the impulse response is conventionally estimated by least-squares regression, which requires knowing the input history and neglecting truncation errors.
+In this work, it is replaced by the \newmodel\ simulated with an impulse, which guarantees an unbiased estimate.
 Results show that the model fitting is enhanced when the transient response is unknown or the truncation error of the impulse response is large.

 In the second scenario, we replace the prediction part in the DeePC algorithm with the \newacro.
 This predictor is shown to be superior to the pseudoinverse subspace predictor in predictive control.
 The main advantage of the proposed algorithm is that it avoids the difficult hyperparameter tuning problem in regularized DeePC.
 The control performance of the proposed algorithm is shown to be better than the DeePC algorithm with optimal hyperparameters when the noise is significant, and similar in the low noise scenario.